 5 women chefs : Emma Cardarelli.

 Right after graduating University, Emma went out West to work at a back-country lodge for the summer and she was given two options for a job: maid or cook.
 Her response?
-“Well, I don’t really want to clean toilettes for the summer so… cook it is.”
+“Well, I don’t really want to clean toilettes for the summer so… cooking it is.”

 Where are you from and where have you been?